 I think islands are so fascinating.
 I’ve built a life where I can be as connected as possible, located near a large airport or big city at all times.
 This proves well for having friends and family across the globe and a career that takes me frequently to new destinations.
 But funnily enough I find myself going to islands more than anything else, feeling the tight-knit community and island vibe immediately soothes me.
+To find more dreamed vacation spots, visit the Tulum que faire ?.

 If you just want to check out some amazing shorelines, here’s Europe’s best beaches, which have many of these amazing properties only steps away!